 E-commerce has been changing the way retailers manage and operate their businesses lately.
-Especially with the rise of POS (Point of Sale) in omnichannel retail, there is no doubt that POS transformation in physical store workflow is becoming more powerful than ever.
-In today’s article, we will discuss how POS has put an impact on offline shops.
+Especially with the rise of POS (Point of Sale) in omnichannel retail, there is no doubt that POS systems transformation in physical store workflow is becoming more powerful.
+Today’s article will discuss how POS has impacted offline shops.

 What is POS?

 Firstly, we need to have a clear understanding of POS.
 It is the hub of business operations for retailers.
-In other words, POS is the place where customers make purchases from merchants.
-As an in-store experience for the age of omnichannel has been reinvented, POS is being redefined in a broader sense.
+In other words, POS is where customers purchase from merchants.
+As an in-store experience for the omnichannel age has been reinvented, POS is being redefined in a broader sense.

-With POS systems, retailers can do so many things, from tracking customers’ purchases, updating records of salespersons to managing inventory.
+With POS systems, retailers can do so many things, from tracking customers’ purchases and updating records of salespersons to managing inventory.

 POS transformation towards the physical store workflow

 Customer purchasing habits are being greatly reshaped by digital technology, forcing brick-and-mortar stores to create a certain POS transformation.
 Below are the 3 strongest impacts that can reform offline store performance.

 Seamless checkout process

 Checkout is one of the most important parts of an e-commerce buyer’s experience.
 If the process on POS has too many steps, shoppers will likely not complete the purchase.
 As a result, it is essential to create a simple, fast, and seamless checkout process.